Nitrogen Blackout Not Fertilizer Ban

-There is no fertilizer ban – there is a nitrogen black-out from June 1st until November 1st.
-This is not optimum, but, during the blackout, I can keep your lawn healthy by using other non-nitrogen fertilizers.
+There is no fertilizer ban – there is a nitrogen black-out from June 1st until October 1st.
+You can still fertilize with other fertilizers – Iron, Sulfur, Potassium, etc., just no nitrogen.
+This is not optimum or even good science.

 Study Shows Summer Best for Nitrogen Applications